 Please note: The course will run on Saturdays in person and, pm select days over Zoom from October 2023-June 2024.
 Contact the Faculty Manager for any questions.

-Register onto the course - click here
+Register onto the course for drop-in days only - click here

-Course drop-in fee £100 Drop-in classes (please mention which course days you would like to attend when emailing application form)
+£100 Drop-in classes (please mention which course days you would like to attend when emailing application form)

 Terms and Conditions - Please click here